B-Roux/momlib/docs/reference/matrix.md

 (self, other: 'Matrix') -> 'Matrix'
 ```

-Concatenates the rows of this matrix with the rows of the
+Augments the rows of this matrix with the rows of the
     `other` matrix.

 Arguments